razasyedh/htmlvid/faq.md

 Open an issue on the github page and I'll see what I can do.

-> How can I make the conversions not take so long?
+> How can I make a conversion faster?

-Consider making the video width smaller (`-w`), or decreasing the bitrate. (`-b`) Two pass runs (`-p`) will take longer.
-Embedding subtitles (`-e`) will always take longer because instead of the usual fast seek, `FFmpeg` will have to seek from the start of the video to properly process the subtitles.
+Consider making the video width smaller (`-w`), or decreasing the bitrate. (`-b`) Embedding subtitles (`-e`) will always take longer because instead of the usual fast seek, `FFmpeg` will have to seek from the start of the video to properly process the subtitles.
 Also, remember: try not to make your videos longer than 15 seconds.

-> How can I make the output look less blurry/bad?
+> How can I make the output look less blocky?

 Consider increasing the bitrate (`-b`), especially if there is fast movement in the scene.
-You also might have set the quality (`-q`) value too high.
+You might also have set the quality (`-q`) value too high.
 (Lower is better)

 > Why is FFmpeg giving the error "No such file or directory"?